hdmf-dev/hdmf/docs/source/sidecar.rst

 The sidecar JSON file must contain the following top-level keys:

-- "description": A free-form string describing the modifications specified in this file.
+- ``"description"``: A free-form string describing the modifications specified in this file.
-- "author": A list of free-form strings containing the names of the people who created this file.
+- ``"author"``: A list of free-form strings containing the names of the people who created this file.
-- "contact": A list of email addresses for the people who created this file.
+- ``"contact"``: A list of email addresses for the people who created this file.
 Each author listed in the "author" key *should* have a corresponding email address.
-- "operations": A list of operations to perform on the data in the file, as specified below.
+- ``"operations"``: A list of operations to perform on the data in the file, as specified below.
-- "schema_version": The version of the sidecar JSON schema that the file conforms to.
+- ``"schema_version"``: The version of the sidecar JSON schema that the file conforms to.

 Specification for operations
 ----------------------------

 All operations are required to have the following keys:

-- "type": The type of modification to perform.
+- ``"type"``: The type of modification to perform.
 Only "replace" and "delete" are supported currently.
-- "description": A description of the specified modification.
+- ``"description"``: A description of the specified modification.
-- "object_id": The object ID (UUID) of the data type that is closest in the file hierarchy to the field being modified.
+- ``"object_id"``: The object ID (UUID) of the data type that is closest in the file hierarchy to the field being modified.
-- "relative_path": The relative path from the data type with the given object ID to the field being modified.
+- ``"relative_path"``: The relative path from the data type with the given object ID to the field being modified.

 Operations can result in invalid files, i.e., files that do not conform to the specification.
 It is strongly recommended that the file is validated against the schema after loading the sidecar JSON.
 In some cases, the